nnethercott/bombard/README.md

 Futures heavily dependent on network-induced latencies (e.g. gen-ai applications with concurrent http retries) can benefit from `bombardx.select_ok()` to reduce wait times.

-[`asyncio.wait`](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) gets close, but is unable to distinguish between an exception and a successful result as it simply returns the result of the first future completes:
+[`asyncio.wait`](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) gets close, but is unable to distinguish between an exception and a successful result as it simply returns the result of the first future that completes.

+For example:

 ```python
 # some bad code